-“I don’t think colourful is the right word.”
-Elle said, pausing as she heard the familiar sound of Lisa’s overfilled handbag whacking against the door as she rooted through it for her keys.
-“Hang on, I’ll tell her you’re here.”
+“I don’t think colourful is the right word,” Elle said, pausing as she heard the familiar sound of Lisa’s overfilled handbag whacking against the door as she rooted through it for her keys.
+“Hang on, I’d better give Lisa a head’s up that you’re here.”

 “Sure.
-Better idea than mine.”
+A better idea than mine.”
 Joe said, looking worried about seeing his estranged wife but also excited for his son’s reaction to his surprise visit.
 Elle would always take her sister’s side, but she was glad that Mark would get to spend more time with his Dad.